lmfit/lmfit-py/doc/fitting.rst

 .. warning::

-  The Levenberg-Marquardt method is *by far* the most tested fit method, and much of this documentation assumes that this is the method used.
-For example, many of the fit statistics and estimates for uncertainties in parameters discussed in :ref:`fit-results-label` are done only for the ``leastsq`` method.
+  Much of this documentation assumes that the Levenberg-Marquardt method is the method used.
+Many of the fit statistics and estimates for uncertainties in parameters discussed in :ref:`fit-results-label` are done only for this method.

-In particular, the simulated annealing method appears to not work correctly.... understanding this is on the ToDo list.

 ..  _fit-results-label: